space10-community/conversational-form/README.md

 	// flowStepCallback? (dto: FlowDTO, success: () => void, error: () => void) => boolean // allow for a global validation method, asyncronous, so a value can be validated through a server, call success || error
 	// userImage: "..." //base64 || image url // overwrite user image, without overwritting the user dictionary
 	// robotImage: "..." //base64 || image url // overwrite robot image, without overwritting the robot dictionary
-	// loadExternalStyleSheet?: boolean // can be set to false to allow for project to be included within a project-specific ecosystem.
+	// loadExternalStyleSheet?: boolean // can be set to false to allow for loading and packaging of Conversational Form styles within a larger project.
 	// scrollAccerlation?: number // optional horizontal scroll accerlation value });
 ```